vitaly-t/pg-promise/README.md

 Since all variables in this case are property names of the object-parameter, standard javascript variable naming convention applies here:

-* a valid variable starts with a letter or underscore symbol, followed by any combination of letters, digits or underscores;
+* a valid variable starts with a letter, underscore or `$` symbol, followed by any combination of letters, digits, underscores and `$`;
 * leading and trailing white spaces surrounding variables are ignored;
 * variable names are case-sensitive.